 Most of us work somewhere in the vicinity of 40 hours per week.
 That is a lot of our lifetime spent working.
-For many, that's a lot of time spent hating one's job, feeling trapped, dreading the rest of the work week, feeling hopeless.
+For many, that's a lot of time spent hating one's job, feeling trapped, dreading the rest of the work week, avoiding that dreadful coworker.

 Do you have fifteen minutes to watch a video that will help inspire you toward feeling better about your job?
 Can you take fifteen minutes, or less than one-tenth of one percent of your work week to steer yourself out of the work-week-blues?
 Sure you can.
 You owe it to your physical wellbeing and future happiness to do so.